How to: Develop Product Sense

 Ideation:

 This means conducting research to identify their needs, wants, and pain points.
-The research can take many forms, such as interviews, surveys, and user testing.
-It’s important to understand not only what users say they want, but also how they behave and what their underlying motivations are.
-Empathy is key—Watch people interacting with products (your own and others’), and pick apart products to consider how each design feature accommodates or fails to accommodate users.
+The research can take many forms, such as interviews, surveys, and testing.
+It’s important to understand not only what people say they want, but also how they behave and what their underlying motivations are.
+Empathy is key—Watch people interacting with products (your own and others’), and pick apart products to consider how each design feature accommodates or fails to accommodate people.

 2. Generate creative ideas for products that meet their needs